up-n-atom/8311/docs/guides/posts/install-8311-community-firmware-on-the-bfw-solutions-was-110.md

 2. At the __Firmware Upgrade__ page, browse for `local-upgrade.img` from the extracted download, and click __Upgrade__.

-Patiently wait out the process, 4 to 5 minutes, until the web session becomes unresponsive.
+Patiently wait out the process, 4 to 5 minutes, or until the web session becomes unresponsive.

 ??? tip "Run a continuous ping"
     To recieve an early indication that the WAS-110 has completed its upgrade reboot cycle, run a continuous ping: